arthurperton/statamic-popular/DOCUMENTATION.md

 You can try out Popular locally.
 A scheduled task runs every minute to update the total pageview counts, so make sure the scheduler is running.
 You can run it locally using `php artisan schedule:work`.

-Popular does its best to count a pageview just once per user session.
+Popular does its best to count a pageview just once per user session (or ever less, when tracking unique pageviews).
 So during testing, be aware that slamming that refresh button won't increase your pageview counts :)

 Enjoy the addon!